heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 In order for the workload to access the target service,

-1. The JWT Issuer must be recognized by the Authenticationtion Service,
+1. The JWT Issuer must be recognized by the Exchange Service,
 2. Claims in the JWT are inspected and used to determine the subject, or principal, of the temporary credential issued to access the target service,
 3. And the resulting temporary credential must be authorized to access the target service.

-Step \#1 requires the prior configuration of an explicit trust relationship between the Authentication Service and the JWT Issuer, and depends on vendor-specific configuration.
+Step \#1 requires the prior configuration of an explicit trust relationship between the Exchange Service and the JWT Issuer, and depends on vendor-specific configuration.
 Dynamic client registration standards ([RFC7591] and [OIDC.Dynamic]) explicitly place it out of scope.